 Importance of vaccinations

-The flu shot doesn't prevent you from getting COVID-19, although some research has found getting vaccinated for the flu vaccine might lower the risk of becoming infected with COVID-19.
+While the flu shot doesn't prevent you from getting COVID-19, some research has found that getting vaccinated for the flu vaccine might lower the risk of becoming infected with COVID-19.
 Research also shows that getting vaccinated for flu does not make you more likely to get infected with COVID-19 or acquire other respiratory infections.

-Get vaccinated for COVID-19 and the flu when they're available to you.
+Get vaccinated for the flu and COVID-19 when they're available to you.

-Also follow these standard precautions to reduce your risk of infection from the viruses that cause COVID-19, the flu and other respiratory infections:
+Also, follow these standard precautions to reduce your risk of infection from the viruses that cause the flu, COVID-19 and other respiratory infections:

 - Wash your hands often with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer that contains at least 60% alcohol.

-- Wear a cloth face mask when you're in indoor public spaces and outdoors where there is a high risk of COVID-19 transmission, such as at a crowded event or large gathering.
-Further mask guidance depends on whether you are fully vaccinated for COVID-19 or are unvaccinated.
+- Consider wearing a face mask when you're indoors in public spaces and outdoors where there is a high risk of respiratory virus transmission, such as at a crowded event or large gathering.
+Further mask guidelines vary by location.

 - Cover your mouth and nose with your elbow or a tissue when you cough or sneeze.